Sort by column in Power BI Desktop

 Sort using the Sort by Column button

-There's another way to sort your data, by using the Sort by Column button in the Modeling ribbon.
+There's another way to sort your data, by using Sort by Column in the Column tools tab.

-This approach to sorting requires that you first select the column (field) to sort from the Fields pane, and then select Modeling > Sort by Column to sort your visual.
-If you don't select a column, the Sort by Column button is inactive.
+This approach to sorting requires that you first select the column (field) to sort from the Fields pane, and then select Column tools > Sort by Column to sort your visual.
+If you don't select a column from the Fields pane first, the Sort by Column button is inactive.

 Let's look at a common example.
-You have data from each month of the year, and you want to sort it based on chronological order.
+You have data from each month of the year, and it's currently sorted by quarter.
+You want to sort it based on chronological order.
 The following steps show you how:

-When we select the column by which we want to sort, in the Fields pane, the Sort by Column button becomes active.
+When we select the column by which we want to sort, in the Fields pane, the Column tools tab becomes active.
+In this example we see that the visual is being sorted on the Month field by Quarter.

-Now, with the visual selected, we can select MonthOfYear, instead of the default MonthName, and the visual sorts in the order we want: by the month of the year.
+Now, with the visual selected, we can select MonthNo, and the visual sorts in the order we want: chronologically by the month of the year.

 You might also be interested in the following articles: